sanket-pande/resume-maker/README.md

 # Resume Maker

-Project to create a Updated Resume from a predefined Template
+Project to create a Updated Resume from a predefined template

 --------------------------------------------------------------